ocaml/ocaml.org/site/README.md

 need to be re-exposed.
 Also, note that we choose to repeat the folder name (e.g. "releases") in the module name (e.g. "ReleasesIndex.js").

-### Fast Refresh & ReScript

-Make sure to create interface files (`.resi`) for each `page/*.res` file.

-Fast Refresh requires you to **only export React components**, and it's easy to unintenionally export other values than that.

 ### Do not use getServerSideProps

 In order to ensure that this site remains a static site, do not make use of nextjs's `getServerSideProps` functionality.

+### Prefer Simplicity over Accomodating Fast Refresh

+We choose to not complicate this project to accomodate Fast Refresh.

 ## Useful commands

 Build CSS seperately via `npx postcss` (useful for debugging)

 ```
-nvm exec npx postcss styles/main.css -o /tmp/test.css
+nvm use && npx postcss styles/main.css -o /tmp/test.css
 ```

 ## Test production setup with Next